 What Are the Symptoms of Radiculopathy?

-Symptoms of cervical radiculopathy include sharp pain that runs down the arm, caused by nerve root irritation.
+Cervical radiculopathy symptoms include sharp pain that runs down the arm, caused by nerve root irritation.
 Weakness, numbing and tingling in the arms along the course of the nerve are also common.
 Finally, symptoms may become worse because of certain movements and can include aching or sharp, radiating pain when the neck is extended backward.
-Other symptoms can include:
+Other cervical radiculopathy symptoms can include:

 - Neck or shoulder pain